!pip3 install openai -U

 print(count)

-: An optional clause associated with loops that is executed if the loop completes normally (i.e., not terminated by abreak
+break: Terminates the loop and transfers execution to the statement immediately following the loop.continue: Skips the remaining part of the loop for the current iteration and moves to the next iteration.else: An optional clause associated with loops that is executed if the loop completes normally (i.e., not terminated by abreakstatement).

 for num in range(2, 10):